melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Basic Information and Life History
+*Note: Prior to the identification of sunset rockfish as a separate species [-@Hyde2008b], historical studies of “vermilion” rockfish, particularly those conducted south of Point Conception (\PtC), California, could have included a mixture of both species.
+Also, many current studies and data sets (e.g., landing statistics) do not distinguish between the species.
+In this document, we refer simply to “vermilion rockfish” when no species-specific information is available.*

-Vermilion rockfish range from Prince William Sound, Alaska, to central Baja California at depths of 6 m to 436 m [@Love2002].
+Vermilion rockfish (*Sebastes miniatus*) range from Prince William Sound, Alaska, to central Baja California at depths of 6 m to 436 m [@Love2002].
 However, they are most commonly found from central Oregon to Punta Baja, Mexico [@Hyde2009] at depths of 50 m to 150 m [@Hyde2009].
-Hyde and Vetter [-@Hyde2009] describe vermilion rockfish as residents of shallower depths (<100 m) than sunset rockfish.
+Hyde and Vetter [-@Hyde2009] describe vermilion rockfish as residents of shallower depths (<100 m) than their sibling species, sunset rockfish (*Sebastes crocotulus*).
 Adult fish tend to cluster on high relief rocky outcrops [@Love2002] and kelp forests [@Hyde2009].
-North of Point Conception, some adults are shallower, living in caves and cracks [@Love2002].
-Vermilion rockfish have shown high site fidelity [@Hannah2011 (only tagged 1 vermilion); @Lea1999], and low average larval dispersal distance [@Hyde2009].
-Lowe et al. (2009) [-@Lowe2009] suggested vermilion rockfish to have a lower site fidelity than previously believed, but they acknowledged that their observations of movements to different depths may have been due to the reality of a shallower species and a deeper species.
+North of Point Conception, California, some adults are shallower, living in caves and cracks [@Love2002].
+Vermilion rockfish have shown high site fidelity [@Hannah2011 (only tagged 1 vermilion); @Lea1999], and low to average larval dispersal distance [@Hyde2009].
+Lowe et al. (2009) [-@Lowe2009] suggested that vermilion rockfish have a lower site fidelity than previously believed, but acknowledged that their observations of movements to different depths may have been due to differences in depth distribution between the species.
-Approximate lifespan for vermilion rockfish is 60 years, with females living longer and growing larger than their male counterparts.
-50% are mature at 5 years and about 37 cm, with males probably maturing at shorter lengths than females [@Love2002].
+Vermilion rockfish have been aged to over 80 years, but few fish have been aged above 60 years, with females growing larger than their male counterparts.
+50% of females are mature at 5 years and about
+37 cm, with males probably maturing at shorter lengths than females [@Love2002].

-Vermilion rockfish are viviparous, and release 63,000 to 2,600,000 eggs per season.
+Vermilion rockfish are viviparous, and females produce an estimated 63,000 to 2,600,000 eggs per brood, with larger fish releasing a substantially larger number of larvae.
 In southern California, vermilion rockfish larvae are released between July and March.
 In central and northern California, this release occurs in September, December, and April-June [@Love2002].
 Larval release in fall and winter is not common among other rockfish species.
 Hyde and Vetter [-@Hyde2009] suggest that low larval dispersal may be due to weak poleward flow of nearshore waters corresponding with peak vermilion larval release.

-Young-of-the-year vermilion rockfish settle out of the plankton during two recruitment periods per year, first from February to April and a second from August to October, and settlement has been observed in May off southern California [@Love2002].
+Young-of-the-year vermilion rockfish settle out of the water column during two primary recruitment periods per year, first from February to April and a second from August to October, and settlement has been observed in May off southern California [@Love2002].
 Larvae measure about 4.3 mm.
-Both young-of-the-year vermilion and sunset rockfish are mottled brown with areas of black, and older juveniles turn a mottled orange or red color [@Love2012a].
+Young-of-the-year vermilion and sunset rockfish are both mottled brown with areas of black, and older juveniles turn a mottled orange or red color [@Love2012a].
 Juvenile fish are found individually from 6 m to 36 m, living near sand and structures.
 After two months, juveniles travel deeper and live on low relief rocky outcrops and